ben-web/NC-News-Back-End/README.md

 npm run seed:dev
 ```

-If successful, you'll see this message:
+If successful, you will see this message:

 ```bash
 Added to DB: 36 Articles | 300 Comments | 3 Topics | 6 Users